|to Home Page||to House Rules Part II|

 2. Posting: A minimum of 1 post per week is expected under normal circumstances.
 More is best if at all possible.
 This goes for the GM as well.
 Real Life (RL) always takes priority.
 A quick note to the GM would be appreciated.
 The GM will notify the group if he is not going to post for more than a week.

-Any ideas for adventures are always welcome.
+Any ideas for adventures or anything else, are always welcome.
 Just email the GM.

-4. Dice Rolls: Will be handled by the GM using a Dice-Rolling Program.
+4. Dice Rolls: All rolls will be handled by the GM using a Dice-Rolling Program.
 Images of the results will be emailed if requested.
+However, during combat all rolls will be included so those that need to will be able to see the results.

-5. Character Points: Any extra Character Points earned during a scene can be added to the CP’s the Character has, but will not be added to the CP Slot on the Web Site until the end of every month.
+5. Character Points: Any extra Character Points earned during a scene can be added to the CP’s the Character has, but will not be added to the CP Slot on the Web Site until the next update.
 Any other updates to characters will also be added at that time.

 Once the Player Character has started the game all prices will vary according to location and availability.